Neural information processing and time-series prediction with only two dynamical memristors: Results and discussion

+A fundamentally different behavior is observed when the negative offset voltage is moderately decreased.
+The first voltage pulse again drives the memristor to an LRS with $\approx 2\,\mathrm{k}\Omega$ (red curve in Fig.~\ref{fig3}(d)).
+However, due to the smaller negative offset voltage, the memory time constant is too long to reset the memristor before the arrival of the next programming pulse.
+Note, that the $V_{\rm bias}^{\rm T}=V_{\rm offset}\cdot R_{\rm LRS}/\left( R_{\rm LRS}+R_{\rm s,T}\right)$ voltage division further decreases the portion of the negative offset voltage acting on the memristor (gray curve in Fig.~\ref{fig3}(d)), contributing to the increase of the memory time constant (Fig.~\ref{fig3}(e)) to the range of $100\,s$.
+The subsequent programming pulses drive the memristor resistance to even smaller values, further increasing the memory time constant.
+As a result, the memristor gets stuck in the LRS throughout the rest of the input stream.

+In this simple example the negative offset voltage introduces a volatile short-term memory behavior in Fig.~\ref{fig3}(b), but this can be turned to a practically non-volatile response to the programming pulses and a related long-term memory operation by simply decreasing the offset voltage (Fig.~\ref{fig3}(d)).
+We utilize this concept to analyze more complex input streams by setting the negative offset voltage such that the desired temporal pattern drives the memristor to a long-term memory operation, whereas irrelevant patterns are rapidly forgotten.

-The previous simulations demonstrate that the learning/forgetting ability of the simple analog circuit containing one nonvolatile memristor can be tuned over orders of magnitude in the time domain by the convenient, linear-scale adjustment of a negative voltage offset.
-Consequently, this feature can also be exploited to distinguish between different temporal input signals.
-Figure~\ref{fig3}(f) shows a simulation where $R_{\rm s,T}$ and $V_{\rm offset}$ were optimized such that the resistance of the memristor exhibits only a short-term excursion into a moderately low LRS upon receiving occasional, high-amplitude noise spikes embedded in a white noise input stream.
-However, when a Gaussian `neural spike' with a comparable amplitude but longer duration arrives, a transition into a virtually permanent lower resistance LRS is triggered.
-This demonstrates that the dynamics of the memristive signal detection circuit is sensitive to the `strength' of the input signal both in the voltage and time domain: A transition from STP to LTP can be induced not only by increasing the voltage amplitude at fixed length but also by increasing the length of the signal at a certain voltage amplitude.
-Thereby the memristor circuit is capable of reliable pattern recognition also in situations where traditional voltage threshold-based trigger circuits are challenged by potential noise spikes of short duration but high amplitude.
+The latter concept is simulated in Fig.~\ref{fig3}f, where the driving signal is a neural spike buried in large noise.
+This driving signal also includes a negative offset: the white dotted line shows the mean value of the noise, whereas the zero voltage is highlighted by the white solid line.
+This $V_{\rm offset}$ was optimized such that the resistance of the memristor exhibits only a short-term excursion into a moderately low LRS upon receiving occasional, high-amplitude noise spikes embedded in the white noise input stream.
+However, when a Gaussian `neural spike' with a comparable amplitude but longer duration arrives, a transition into a virtually permanent lower resistance state is triggered (see the red line).
+This demonstrates that the dynamics of the memristive signal detection circuit is sensitive to the `strength' of the input signal both in the voltage and time domain: A transition from short-term to long-term memory operation can be induced not only by increasing the voltage amplitude at fixed length but also by increasing the length of the programming signal at a certain voltage amplitude.
+Thereby the memristor circuit is capable of reliable signal recognition also in situations where traditional voltage threshold-based trigger circuits are challenged by potential noise spikes of short duration but high amplitude.